-- thymus a.

-- bone marrow b.
+- b. bone marrow

 - c. bursa of Fabricius

 - d. spleen

 - e. lymphatic nodes

-164. During the patient examination the high amount of IgG was found.
+140. During the patient examination the high amount of IgG was found.
 Where are immunoglobulins synthesized in the human body?

-- in the bone marrow a.
+- a. in the bone marrow

-- in thymus b.
+- b. in thymus

-- in lymph nodes c.
+- c. in lymph nodes

 - d. in bursa of Fabricius

-- in spleen e.
+- e. in spleen

-165. Blood analysis of patient showed signs of HIV infection (human immunodeficiency virus).
+141. Blood analysis of patient showed signs of HIV infection (human immunodeficiency virus).
 Affection of which immune cells is typical for AIDS?

-- T-killers a.
+- a.
+T-killers

-- T-helpers b.
+- b.
+T-helpers

-- B-lymphocytes c.
+- c.
+B-lymphocytes

 - d. macrophages

-- neutrophils e.
+- e. neutrophils

-166. The immunization of population with different vaccines is carried out with preventive purposes.
+142. The immunization of population with different vaccines is carried out with preventive purposes.
 It is followed by formation of primary immune response.
 Which is the longest term for immune memory remaining after the immunization?

-- 1-5 years a.
+- a.
+1-5 years

-- 10 20 weeks b.
+- b.
+10 20 weeks

 - c. all life

-- several days d.
+- d. several days

-- till 1 year e.
+- e. till 1 year

-167. The immune system gives responses to antigen stimulation by 3 specific allergic reactions, humoral and cellular immunity responses and immunological tolerance.
+143. The immune system gives responses to antigen stimulation by 3 specific allergic reactions, humoral and cellular immunity responses and immunological tolerance.
 In which situation from listed below immunological tolerance can be developed?

-if to irradiate the animal before injection of antigen a.

-b. if to inject antigen and cytostatic agent at the same time if to inject antimacrophage antibodies before injecting c. antigen a. macrophages, plasmatic cells, B-lymphocytes macrophages, T-lymphocytes, B-lymphocytes b.

-- if to inject excessive dose of antigen d. - if to hold desensitization before injection of antigen e.
+- a. if to irradiate the animal before injection of antigen - b. if to inject antigen and cytostatic agent at the same time c. if to inject antimacrophage antibodies before injecting antigen d. if to inject excessive dose of antigen e. if to hold desensitization before injection of antigen necessary for effective formation of primary humoral immune response ?

-168. Cooperative interaction of which immune cells is necessary for effective formation of primary humoral immune response ?
+144. Cooperative interaction of which immune cells is